marcmascarell/formality/README.md

             'body',
         ],
         'hooks' => [
-            // Youcan register hooks to modify the output 'onOutput' => function($output) {
+            // You can register hooks to modify the output 'onOutput' => function($output) {
                 return '<div>' . $output . '</div>'
             }